Gang-related kidnapping at apartment puts Colorado city back in national immigration debate

 How the attack unfolded

-Investigators say the home invasion began around 8:45 p.m. in an apartment unit in The Edge at Lowry.
-The male and female victims were accosted by more than a dozen armed people and taken against their will to another unit inside the same complex, Chamberlain said.
+The friend began receiving threats for sharing the video and fled the state on December 16 out of fear for their safety, police said.

+That same night, the couple was unloading groceries from their car in the parking lot of their apartment complex when they were confronted by a group of 15 people who were reportedly armed with handguns and rifles, according to police.
+Police had previously said the couple was taken from their apartment.

-The victims were bound and “terrorized” as some of the suspects returned to their apartment, ransacked and stole their belongings, the police chief said.
+The victims were forced into a vacant apartment in The Edge and “terrorized” as some of the suspects went to the couple’s apartment, ransacked and stole their belongings, the police chief said.
 The man was stabbed and both were bound and pistol-whipped, he said.

+The suspects found the wife’s cell phone and deleted the fight video she had taken, the police chief said.

+“These suspects wanted the camera or the cell phone that was used by our victim to take this video.
+They wanted that video removed, because, again, it showed not only the two females fighting, but it also showed a number of other individuals in and around that apartment complex that were involved in criminal activity,” Chamberlain said.

 Just before 2 a.m., the victims pleaded for their release, telling their alleged kidnappers they would not report the attack to the police, Chamberlain said.
 The pair was released and drove to a friend’s house, where they immediately called the police.